MicrosoftDocs/microsoft-365-docs/microsoft-365/business-premium/m365-campaigns-setup.md

 - BCS160
 - MET150
 ms.assetid: 496e690b-b75d-4ff5-bf34-cc32905d0364
-description: "Setup overview for Microsoft 365 Business Premium for campaigns or other businesses"
+description: "Setup overview for Microsoft 365 Business for campaigns or other businesses"
 ---

-# Setup for Microsoft 365 Business Premium for Campaigns
+# Setup for Microsoft 365 Business for Campaigns

-Now that you have [subscribed to Microsoft 365 Business Premium for Campaigns](get-microsoft-365-campaigns.md), your next step is to get everything set up.
+Now that you have [subscribed to Microsoft 365 for Campaigns](get-microsoft-365-campaigns.md), your next step is to get everything set up.

 ## Before you begin